sfaraz1/help/src/docs/spot-security/features/inventory.md

 # Inventory

-For your reference, Spot Security provides a list of all assets auot-detected within your cloud network (per scan at a specific time).
-Statistics are provided to help you see the big picture, and details about each asset are available.
+For your reference, Spot Security provides a list of all assets auto-detected within your cloud network (per scan at a specific time).
+Statistics are provided to help you see the big picture.
+Additionally, details about each asset are available.

 To view the assets, go to Spot Security in the left tree of the console and click Inventory.